fluentassertions/fluentassertions/Home.md

     options.RespectingDeclaredTypes());
 ```

 ### Matching Members ###

 All public members of the `OrderDto` must be available on the `Order` having the same name.
 If any members are missing, an exception will be thrown.
 However, you may customize this behavior.

-If you want to include only the members both object graphs have:
+For instance, if you want to include only the members both object graphs have:

 ```csharp
 orderDto.ShouldBeEquivalentTo(order, options =>